OpenVoiceOS/community-docs/docs/converse.md

 Then the utterance "what's the weather" would first be sent to the Timer Skill's `converse()` method, then to the intent service for normal handling where the Weather Skill would be called.

 As the Weather Skill was called it has now been added to the front of the Active Skills List.
-Hence the next utterance received will be directed to:
+Hence, the next utterance received will be directed to:

 1. `WeatherSkill.converse()`
 2. `TimerSkill.converse()`